alex-bellon/wikipedia/wikipedia.md

 [Binary Operation](https://en.wikipedia.org/wiki/Binary_operation) - In mathematics, a binary operation on a set is a calculation that combines two elements of the set (called operands) to produce another element of the set.

+[Linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) - an algorithm that yields a sequence of pseudo-randomized numbers calculated with a discontinuous piecewise linear equation

 [Weierstrass Function](https://en.wikipedia.org/wiki/Weierstrass_function) - The function has the property of being continuous everywhere but differentiable nowhere.

 ### Geometry